jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 2/Inter-Process Synchronization.md

 ## Race Condition

-A race condition occurs when competition occurs on *resources* within *critical sections.*23
+A race condition occurs when competition occurs on *resources* within *critical sections.* They